Library

 Traditional market research requires labor-intensive, manual processes for data analysis.
 By automating data analysis, you can reduce these costs.

-4. Minimizes Human Error
+4. Minimizes human error

 Manual data analysis is prone to human error and biased conclusions.